common name: crabhole mosquito

 Figure 8.
 Pupal stage of the crabhole mosquito, Deinocerites cancer Theobald.
 Photograph by Michele Cutwa, University of Florida.

 Newly emerged Deinocerites cancer females are sexually receptive to males, whereas the females of several other mosquito species will not mate for one or more days following emergence.
 Male Deinocerites cancer spend a considerable amount of time on the surface of the water where they exhibit a behavior called pupal attendance.
 The exceptionally long antennae of male Deinocerites have fewer sound collecting fimbrillae but more olfactory and mechanoreceptive sensilla than the males of other mosquito species.
 Using their highly specialized antennae, they search for female pupae.
-Once a pupa is located, the male attaches to the pupa's air trumpet with the tarsal claw of its foreleg, while the other legs will be used to fend off other males.
-Somehow male Deinocerites cancer can distinguish between male and female pupa, especially in the final hour before eclosion.
+Once a pupa is located, the male attaches to the pupa's air trumpet with the tarsal claw of its foreleg, allowing the other legs to be used to fend off other males.
+Somehow male Deinocerites cancer can distinguish between male and female pupae, especially in the final hour before eclosion.
 An attending male will initiate the mating process even before an emerging female is free of her pupal case.
 Copulating pairs may remain together for 30 minutes or more.
 Pupal attendance is known to occur in only one other mosquito, Opifex fuscus.

 Figure 9.
 The crabhole mosquito, Deinocerites cancer Theobald, exhibiting pupal attendance.
 Photograph by Joe O'Neal.

 Figure 10.
 Male crabhole mosquito, Deinocerites cancer Theobald, attached to a pupa's air trumpet with the tarsal claw of its foreleg.
 Photograph by Joe O'Neal.